 Witness the United States’ most successful welfare program in its history, the Earned Income Tax Credit.
 The American EITC can trace its roots to the philosophy of Milton Friedman.
 Friedman noted that if we must have taxes, we should still design the tax code in a way to minimize harm to worker incentives.
 His solution was simple: subsidies to the poorest, with a phase out in benefits as a person made more income.

-Since the CBO is now looking at an almost identical problem (the disincentive to work related to the drop-off in subsidies and transfers in the Patient Protection and Affordable Care Act), the time has come to look at cleaning the atheroscleritic transfer and welfare programs in this country with a sleek, easily administered negative income tax.
+The time has come to clean the atheroscleritic transfer and welfare programs in this country and replace them with a sleek, easily administered negative income tax.

 For more on the Negative Income Tax (especially as it relates to the Minimum Wage), please see our previous articles on the subject: